What We Do

 Technical Co-Leads

-Georg Rappold and Lisa Lehner, Division wood-based value chain, Ministry of Agriculture, Forestry, Regions and Water Management, Austria
+Lisa Lehner, Policy officer, Department for Wood Policy, Bioeconomy and Innovation, Ministry of Agriculture, Forestry, Regions and Water Management of Austria

 Governance